autopi-io/documentation/docs/developer_guides/remote_can_access.md

 ## Device Configuration for CAN Bridging

-To enable CAN bridging, both AutoPi CAN-FD Pro devices must be configured through **AutoPi Cloud**.
+To enable CAN bridging, both AutoPi CAN-FD Pro devices must be configured through the **AutoPi Cloud**.

 > **Note:** Exact configuration options depend on your use case and vehicle platform.
 The steps below describe the general approach.
 However, contact our support team for more information at support@autopi.io.